When does the program take place?

 Yes.
 Applicants are not required to disclose their citizenship status during the application process.
 Once admitted, CHCI will require work authorization for onboarding purposes.
 Any DACA applicant accepted must have a work authorization valid through the last day of their program.

-How can a college student participate in an internship during the spring or the fall?
+How can a college student participate in an internship during the fall?

 Can I take a full course load during my internship via online classes?